-6. If the parties wish to submit trial briefs, they are to do so no later than THREE party.
+6. If counsel wish to submit trial briefs, they are to do so no later than THREE counsel.

 WORKING DAYS PRIOR TO TRIAL.
-Copies of briefs must be provided to the opposing
+Copies of briefs must be provided to opposing to file or repeated and flagrant violations may result in the loss of membership in the bar of this court.

 Final pretrial submissions are to be filed as stated above with no exceptions.
+Failure